 Dr. Dinh Quoc Phuong

-Dinh Quoc Phuong (Ph.D) is an architect currently lectures and researches at the School of Design, Swinburne University of Technology.
+Dinh Quoc Phuong (Ph.D) is an architect who currently lectures and researches at the Swinburne's School of Design.
 Phuong's research interests include conservation of heritage places and sense of place in relation to urban morphology and traditional village settlement, vernacular architecture, housing, the influences of local culture on architecture, and the relationship between visual art, architecture and urbanism.

 Phuong’s current research projects focus around the (re)developments of old housing estates in Vietnam; settlement patterns of inner-city villages in Hanoi; Vietnamese Buddhist temples and the sense of community in Melbourne and Berlin.

 His research has been widely published, in the form of books, book chapters, journal articles and conference papers including those appearing in The Journal of Interior Design (Wiley); Journal of Aesthetics and Art Criticisms (Wiley); IASTE Working Paper Series (UC Berkeley) and in the edited book The Aesthetics of Architecture: Philosophical Investigations into the Art of Building (Blackwell).